 Simon is a fellow and former Executive Committee member of the International Academy of Family Lawyers, and editor of the IAFL Online news.

 Simon has been accredited by Resolution as an expert in substantial asset cases, and in emergency procedures in financial relief.

-Simon has given lectures on international family law all over the world, to prestigious legal instructions and at universities.
+Simon has given lectures on international family law all over the world, to prestigious legal institutions and at universities.
 He is actively involved with the American Academy of Matrimonial lawyers, the Society of Trust and Estate Practitioners and Oxford University.
 He is a frequent writer on family law topics.

 Simon is a passionate fan of Liverpool Football club, and has for years been a member of its official supporters club.